Your Options for Keeping Nick Jr When You Ditch Your Cable

 The services above support most streaming devices in use today:

-Other than DIRECTV STREAM, they also support Android TV devices.
+Other than DIRECTV, they also support Android TV devices.
 Other than Philo, they support Samsung smart TVs.
 Fubo, Sling, and Hulu support Xbox gaming systems.
 Hulu supports PlayStation and Nintendo Switch gaming units.

 So the streaming reviews for complete lists.